rach7777/monax-may/content/docs/documentation/cm/0.12.0-rc3/examples/chain-making.md

 For the purposes of this tutorial, we will have (1) administrator, (7) validators, (3) developers, and (20) participants.
 This will require a total of 31 keys, and all of their specifics to be generated and added to the genesis block.

 If you would like to understand all of the permissions which an eris:db smart contract network is capable of providing, [please see our documentation on the subject](/docs/documentation/db/).

-## A Note Regarding This Tutorial

-The `eris` toolchain is designed to be very unix like, and as such we are able to craft most of what is needed in simple bash scripts which any competant developer should be able to understand.
-Bash really, truly, is the common demoninator as it does not require any specialized language specific knowledge beyond a bare minimum to understand what is happening.

-For this tutorial, we have kept the bash scripting to a bare minimum, but should you have any questions regarding any of the bash scripting, please let us know [here](https://github.com/eris-ltd/docs.erisindustries.com/issues) and we will endeavor to make more clear what any commands that are unclear are actually doing.

 # Step 1.
 Make the Necessary Files